 The unit fails if it does not transport data to a repository.

-Verification: The log file shows that the data files were successfully delivered to the MOC simulator see Figure 1 Figure 1 Figure 6-1 for unit 1.
+Verification: The log file in Figure 6-1 shows that the data files were successfully delivered to the MOC simulator for unit 1.
 Compliance for unit 2 is verified by association with the successful basic functional test documented above.
 Parallel testing at the field station under operational conditions will also inherently demonstrate compliance.

 Result: